mmichelsonIF/hearst_patterns_python/README.md

 An implementation of Hearst patterns for hyponyms in Python.
-[1]
+[1] Now, extended to include more patterns from [2]!

 I couldn't find a version in Python, so I wrote and released this one.